sergeyklay/gstore/docs/installation.rst

 ================

 The master of all the material is the Git repository at https://github.com/sergeyklay/gstore.
-So, can also install the latest unreleased development version directly from the ``master`` branch on GitHub.
+So, can also install the latest unreleased development version directly from the ``main`` branch on GitHub.
 It is a work-in-progress of a future stable release so the experience might be not as smooth.:

 .. code-block:: bash